DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 Users did respond positively to the possibility of creating drafts as soon as they have the data - throughout the year.
 Yet despite this most also said they would still prefer to upload all the data in one go in September.

->“I don’t work over July/August.
+>“I don’t work over July / August.
 I [...] start uploading when I get the opportunity in September.
 >
 >If I managed to move the way we work back [and] had more time in July then I might [input data earlier].
 If we’re still interviewing, we would end up with part-done, part-not-done [records], it would get a bit disjointed.
 >